Stonelinks/resume/contents/index.md

             Designed, constructed and programmed an experimental X-ray optic production facility.

             - Wrote intuitive software to simplify fabrication of X-ray optics in multiple production scenarios
-            - Designed sample manipulation hardware and a high strength production chamber mount using CAD.
+            - Designed sample manipulation hardware and a high strength production chamber mount using CAD
-            - Saved time and lowered costs by developing more efficient shutter controller used on all production chambers.
+            - Saved time and lowered costs by developing more efficient shutter controller used on all production chambers
             - Worked closely with physicists, component vendors, machinists and other key stakeholders
             - Supervised a high school student to characterize potential optic substrates with a high precision 3D profilemeter
         -